mcpython4-coding/core/README.md

 # mcpython-4
-This is the revision of a minecraft-like, python-written game based on forgleman's code.
+This is the revision of a minecraft-like, python-written game based on fogleman's code (https://github.com/fogleman/Minecraft).

 **Like it?**